BenKato151/EasyDB/README.md

-EasyDB is a Unity project to manage databases and XML files
+EasyDB is a Unity project to manage SQLite databases and XML files